-Here is the way to get back the traditional start menu and start button in Windows 2012 server operating system.
+Here is the way to get back the traditional start menu and start button in Windows 2012 or 2012 R2 server operating system.
 Previously Sysprobs published an article about how to show my computer icon on same saver 2012.
-Like Windows 8, Windows 2012 server also comes without start button/ menu.
+Like Windows 8, Windows 2012 and R2 server also come without start button/ menu.
 Therefore you may feel uneasy while using this OS initially.
 If you like to get the start button/menu back, you can follow these steps.
 It works well on Windows 2012 standard and data center versions.

 This small start button application built for Windows 8 desktop version, but the same works for 2012 too.

 You can download Win8 StartButton from official site here.
 Your windows 2012 has to have internet connection to continue the installation.
 I recommend to select ‘Custom installation’ as shown below.

 By this custom installation method we can avoid unwanted extra programs during the installation as below.

 Once installation is completed, you can see the familiar start button and start menu in Windows 2012 or 2012 R2 server.
 To customize this start button and menu, you have to use the particular application settings only.
 Do not look for the normal Windows settings for it.

 If you are looking for similar windows 8 start button applications, you can find theme here at cnet.com, but I’m not sure how they will be working on Windows 2012 server.

 I have found an interesting article on getting back some of your favorite server GUI features on Windows 2012, you can go through this guide.
 It explains each steps nicely to work with Windows 2012 server GUI including Background Info (BGI).